 With the default setting in a User profile, the bottom area of the status window initially displays the most recent message from the MAX TNT log buffer.
-The number of system event messages stored in the log is set by the save-number parameter in the Log profile.
+The number of system event messages stored in the log is specified by the Save-Number parameter in the Log profile.

-If the status window is not already displayed, the Log command:
+If the status window is not already displayed, the following Log command: